kernoeb/docker-docsify-pdf/README.md

 ## Usage

-First, create a documentation in a `docs` directory (you can follow the repository example).
+First, create a documentation in a `docs` directory (like the repository example).
 You need a `_sidebar.md`[^1].

-* Tip : if you cloned the project, you can run `zx README.md` to generate the PDF directly from this Markdown if you have [zx](https://github.com/google/zx) installed.

 **Pull the image** and create output directory :
 ```bash